ClicShopping/ClicShopping_V3/README.md

 </p>

 # ClicShopping
-ClicShopping(tm) is a powerful open-source e-commerce solution that supports B2B, B2C, and B2B-B2C.
-With the integration of ChatGpt, Bard (soon), an artificial intelligence system.
+Unlock the potential of your online business with ClicShoppingAI(tm), a powerful open-source Ecommerce solution that supports B2B, B2C, and B2B-B2C.
+Now integrated with cutting-edge artificial intelligence systems like ChatGpt and Bard (coming soon), ClicShopping takes your store to new heights!

-ClicShopping helps shop owners increase their competitiveness.
-Best of all, it's completely free!
+Boost Your Competitiveness - Absolutely Free!
+ClicShoppingAI helps shop owners elevate their game, and the best part is, it's completely free!
+With AI on your side, you can optimize inventory, offer personalized recommendations, and provide top-notch customer service, all without breaking the bank.

+Seamless, Responsive Design for All Devices:
-The solution boasts a modern, responsive design that ensures an excellent website experience on all devices, including mobile and desktop, without compromising speed.
+Say goodbye to website worries with ClicShoppingAI's modern, responsive design.
+Customers will enjoy a delightful shopping experience across all devices, including mobile and desktop, without sacrificing speed or performance.

+Lightweight, User-Friendly Installation:
-Installing ClicShopping is quick and easy, requiring just a few clicks on a server or your computer.
-Plus, it consumes minimal server resources, making it a lightweight, customizable, and user-friendly solution.
+Don't waste time on complicated setups!
+Installing ClicShoppingAI is a breeze - just a few clicks on your server or computer, and you're good to go.
+It's a lightweight, customizable, and user-friendly solution, consuming minimal server resources.

+Empowering Ongoing Development:
-ClicShopping operates on donations, contributions, marketplace, and financial support, which ensures the ongoing development of the platform.
+At ClicShoppingAI, we thrive on community support.
+By operating on donations, contributions, and financial backing, we ensure continuous platform development, guaranteeing you stay ahead of the competition.

-Easy to install in just some clicks on a server or on your computer, you can use ClicShopping
+Embrace the Future of Ecommerce - Today!
+Take the leap into the future of Ecommerce with ClicShoppingAI.
+With AI-driven capabilities and an easy installation process, you can revolutionize your online store in no time.
+Don't wait - seize the opportunity with ClicShopping now!

 ## Table of Contents